AlexisAuriac/ML_unsupervised_learning/exercise_5/README.md

 ## Solution

-dataset about metal bands by nation from 1960 to 2017 ([source](https://www.kaggle.com/datasets/mrpantherson/metal-by-nation?resource=download)).
+We chose a dataset about metal bands by nation from 1960 to 2017 ([source](https://www.kaggle.com/datasets/mrpantherson/metal-by-nation)).

+The data was scraped from the website [metalstorm](http://metalstorm.net/)

 ### Clean up